Russell-Waterhouse/blog/content/post/systems_lang.md

-few months the odds are low that I'm going to remember all the different kinds of constructors, ways to initialize things, when to use `static_cast` and when not to, how to build programs in a way that doesn't blow out compile times, what functions in the standard library shouldn't be used (toUpper/toLower doesn't handle unicode), etc.
+few months the odds are low that I'm going to remember all the different kinds of constructors, ways to initialize things, when to use `static_cast` and when not to, how to build programs in a way that doesn't blow out compile times, what functions in the standard library shouldn't be used (`toUpper`/`toLower` doesn't handle Unicode), etc.

 C++ has a TON of that kind of complexity, and that makes it very hard to have that in my back pocket when I won't be working in C++ every day.